The Details Matter

 A Selfish Love for Live Music

-In my 27-year marriage, the one thing I’ve been most selfish about is my love for live music.
-For the most part, my wife and I agree: The musicians I admire and love do not align with her tastes (exceptions: Jason Isbell and Billy Joel).
+In my marriage, the one thing I’m most selfish about is my love for live music.
+For the most part, my wife and I agree: The musicians I admire and love generally do not align with her tastes (Jason Isbell and Billy Joel excluded).
+That means I see most concerts solo, or with other friends I convince to join.

-In both cases, I regret the hurt I caused but not the decision.
-The first instance, nine years ago this week in fact, was a show by the reunited Replacements at Forest Hills Stadium in New York.
-The second, also in September but two years later, was Robison’s annual birthday concert at Gruene Hall in Texas.
+The first instance, nine years ago this week, was a show by The Replacements at Forest Hills Stadium in New York.
+The second, also in September but two years later, was Charlie Robison’s annual birthday concert at Gruene Hall in Texas.

 By this point, Robison and Emily Strayer of The Chicks — Natalie Maines wrote “Cowboy Take Me Away” about them — were long divorced.
 Robison was still drawing good crowds in the honky tonks he played, but like too many talented musicians who once reached the fringes of stardom, his commercial career was stagnant.
 He had produced only two studio albums and one live record since 2005.

 Afterward, I tried to convince my wife that I was doing reconnaissance work for the next time Robison ventured out to the Northeast.
 Sadly, he never made it, retiring in 2018 after vocal cord surgery.
-He was in the slow process of making a comeback, having played a few shows earlier this year, when he was hospitalized in San Antonio and died from a heart attack and other complications on Sept.
-10.
+He was in the slow process of making a comeback, having played a few shows earlier this year, when he was hospitalized in San Antonio and died last week from a heart attack and other complications.

 Robison had just turned 59, an age I hope to reach in January.
 The concert I saw seems both like yesterday and a lifetime ago.
 As I listened to Robison’s music this week in tribute, I wondered — as we all do when something like this happens — what could have been if there were more time.